WELLAND CANAL TRAIL:

 Note; If you continue along Clarence St/Welland St you come to the start of the Friendship Trail on your right next to the Fraser Street parking lot.

-The trail travels alongside the East Bank of the canal.
+The Welland Canal Trail travels alongside the East Bank of the Welland Canal.
 Come to a bridge across the canal at 1.7 miles for Lock 8.
 Cross over to The Island.
 The Weir Canal (First & Third Welland Canals) is on the western side of The Island.
 Come to an intersection.

 Note; Left the paved trail brings you towards the southern tip of the island.